zephyrproject-rtos/zephyr/doc/reference/kernel/timing/clocks.rst

 counter driver can be trivially implemented also:

-* The driver can receive interrupts at a regular rate corresponding to the OS tick rate, calling z_clock_anounce() with an argument of one each time.
+* The driver can receive interrupts at a regular rate corresponding to the OS tick rate, calling :c:func:`sys_clock_announce` with an argument of one each time.

 * The driver can ignore calls to :c:func:`sys_clock_set_timeout`, as every